Physical Therapist jobs at Children's National Medical Center - 11 jobs

 * Utilize outcome measurement tools as per established guidelines.

-* Effectively and independently provide physical therapy services according to professional standards, HSC regulations, including Department of Health, The Joint Commission and the American Occupational Therapy Association (AOTA) which focus on patient safety, function, pain tolerance/level, goals, etc.
+* Effectively and independently provide recreation therapy services according to professional standards and established regulations set forth by RSC, the Department of Health and The Joint Commission which focus on patient safety, function, pain tolerance/level, goals, etc.

-* Responsible for supporting the occupational therapy clinical education program.
+* Responsible for supporting/assisting with the support of the Recreation Therapy clinical education program.
 Oversee students as assigned.

 * Assist with the development and/or revision of departmental policies and procedures.